 Go Back

-Sliced Norwegian ribbe with crispy crackling, boiled potatoes, braised red cabbage, and brown gravy on a Nordic plate
+Norwegian ribbe Christmas dinner with crispy pork belly, gravy, boiled potatoes, and braised red cabbage on a white plate

 Ribbe: Norway’s Crispy Pork Belly